Anna Dominiczak: Early life and education

 Dominiczak was born in Gdańsk, Poland, and went on to study medicine at the Gdańsk Medical University, Poland, where she gained an MD Honours in 1978.
+Her parents, Joanna Muszkowska-Penson and Jakub Penson, both specialised in nephrology and internal medicine, and were also highly distinguished in the medical field.
+Joanna Muszkowska-Penson, Dominiczak's mother, was a concentration camp survivor, arrested due to her membership of the Union of Armed Struggle during World War II.
+Following her imprisonment, Penson went on to work in medicine until retirement in 1991, when she moved to Glasgow to live with her daughter.

 Career and research

 She moved to Glasgow in 1982 and worked as a Junior House Officer at the Glasgow Royal Infirmary, and a Senior House Officer and Registrar at the Royal Alexandra Hospital, Paisley.
 In 1986, she gained Membership of the Royal College of Physicians UK.

 In 1986, Dominiczak was appointed Medical Research Council (MRC) Clinician Scientist and Senior Registrar at the Western Infirmary, Glasgow, and between 1990 and 1991 was research fellow and associate professor at the University of Michigan on a British Heart Foundation Fellowship.

-She returned to Glasgow in 1992 as clinical lecturer and honorary senior registrar at the Medical School of the University of Glasgow, and in 1993 became BHF Senior Research Fellow and senior lecturer.
+She returned to Glasgow in 1992 as clinical lecturer and honorary senior registrar at the Medical School of the University of Glasgow, and in 1993 became British Heart Foundation (BHF) Senior Research Fellow and senior lecturer.